sxyu/nivalis/README.md

 ## Dependencies
 - C++ 17
 - Boost 1.58+ (Optional, only need math)
-- GUI Library; one of
 - OpenGL3 and GLEW
     - and glfw3, Dear ImGui which are included in repo
-    - Nana (limited

 ## Installation